Peyman-Ayoubvand/mardass-woocommerce-store/README.md

 ## Overview

-This project documents the process of building and configuring a WooCommerce online store, focusing on security, structure, and practical implementation.
+This project is a fully functional WooCommerce-based eCommerce store designed to simulate a real-world online fashion business.

+It focuses on UI/UX improvements, responsive design, and practical implementation of core eCommerce features including product management, checkout flow, payment integration, and marketing tools.

 ---